IkukoS/phase-0-tracks/web_dev/jquery/notes.md

 5. Think about how can I use jquery.
 (15min)
 * Extra 15min I can take break if I am tired.

+Release 1: Study Up
+To know what is the jquery and basic syntax then see the sample codes with domo was good strategy to start.